 • some forms of cancer.

-The enzyme concentration increases after the administration of anesthetics and taking aspirin, as well as after intense physical exertion.
-Normal and low LDH levels are not pathological.
-The factor that reduces the indicator is the consumption of a large dose of ascorbic acid (vitamin C).
+The concentration of the enzyme increases after the administration of anesthetics and aspirin, as well as after intense physical exercise.
+Normal and decreased LDH levels are not pathological.
+A factor that reduces the indicator is the consumption of a large dose of ascorbic acid (vitamin C).

-The reasons for the increased lactate dehydrogenase are varied: HIV infection, sepsis, acute kidney disease, intestinal and lung infarction, bone fractures, and a rash on the body.
+The reasons that lactate dehydrogenase is elevated are varied: HIV infection, sepsis, acute kidney disease, infarction of the intestines and lungs, bone fractures, rash on the body.

-LDH is lowered when transudate accumulates in body cavities, such as the abdomen, usually caused by congestive heart failure or cirrhosis.
+LDH is low when transudate accumulates in body cavities, such as the abdomen, usually caused by congestive heart failure or cirrhosis.